arxanchain/wallet-sdk-py/README.md

 >>> print resp
 ```

-* `upload` API uploads the file to **Offchain** storage, and generates SHA256
+* The `upload` API uploads the file to **Offchain** storage, generates an SHA256
-hash value for this file, then saves this hash value into blockchain.
+hash value, and saves this hash value into blockchain.

 ### Issue colored token using digital asset

-Once you have specified asset, you can use this specified asset to issue colored
+Once you have possessed an asset, you can use this specific asset to issue colored
-token as follows:
+tokens as follows:

 ```python
 >>> from api.transaction import Transaction